scayle/nuxt-opentelemetry/README.md

     The second element is the text to replace the match with.
     This can be used to use the same span name when the paths only differ by a locale prefix.
     For example: `['^/(en|de|fr)/', '/:locale/']`

+- `requestHeaders` or `NUXT_OPENTELEMETRY_REQUEST_HEADERS`
+  - This option allows selecting which request headers to include as span attributes.
+They will be added as `http.request.header.{name}`.
+The values are case-insensitive when matching headers.
+It will be normalized to lowercase in the attribute name.
+Example: `{ requestHeaders: ['x-custom-header', 'accept'] }` or `NUXT_OPENTELEMETRY_REQUEST_HEADERS=["x-custom-header", "accept"]`

+- `responseHeaders` or `NUXT_OPENTELEMETRY_RESPONSE_HEADERS`
+  - This option allows selecting which response headers to include as span attributes.
+They will be added as `http.response.header.{name}`.
+The values are case-insensitive when matching headers.
+It will be normalized to lowercase in the attribute name.
+Example: `{ responseHeaders: ['content-type'] }` or `NUXT_OPENTELEMETRY_REQUEST_HEADERS=["content-type"]`

 ### Including and Excluding modules